LeopoldC/Boost-HiC/README.md

 How to use it
 =================
-python main.py "Boost-HiC" mymatrix.hdf5 mymatrix_filtered.hdf5 mamatrix_boosted.hdf5
+python main.py "Boost-HiC" myarray.hdf5 myarray_filtered.hdf5 myarray_boosted.hdf5 pos_outname.txt

 Input :
 =================